sutrolabs/census-docs/basics/developers/entity-api.md

 ## Using Dataset API Endpoints

 **Authentication** - Uses the same key as the [Management API](api.md).
 This means you shouldn’t use it directly in public code such as javascript on your website.
 You’ll want to access it server side instead so the key doesn’t leak.
-A given API key is scoped to a single [Census Workspace](../security-and-privacy/workspaces-and-access-controls.md) and all Datasets within that workspace will be accessible.
+A given API key is scoped to a single [Census Workspace](../security-and-privacy/workspaces-and-access-controls.md) and all datasets within that workspace will be accessible.

 API requests should include a standard authentication header of the form: